 In April 2017, the Government of Canada tabled two bills, An Act respecting cannabis and to amend the Controlled Drugs and Substances Act, the Criminal Code and other Acts, and An Act to amend the Criminal Code (offences related to conveyances) and to make consequential amendments to other Acts, which are expected to establish the framework for the production, sale, distribution, and possession of non-medical access to cannabis in Canada.
-While the retail model for distribution and sale of cannabis and cannabis products will be the result of provincial and territorial legislation and regulations, the aforementioned legislation outlines four minimum conditions that provinces and territories would need to meet, specifically, only cannabis obtained from a federally licensed producer can be sold, selling to a person younger than 19 years of age is prohibited, the province/territory would need to develop a system of distribution and retail sale, and the retail model legislation (which has not yet passed and is not yet law) proposes to allow for mail order access to both medical uses and non-medical uses of cannabis from federally licensed producers.
-The current licensing regime for medical access is being deemed to be a license under the proposed legislation for non-medical access.
+While the retail model for distribution and sale of cannabis and cannabis products will be the result of provincial and territorial legislation and regulations, the aforementioned legislation outlines four minimum conditions that provinces and territories would need to meet, specifically, only cannabis obtained from a federally licensed producer can be sold, selling to a person younger than 19 years of age is prohibited, the province/territory would need to develop a system of distribution and retail sale, and the retail model would need to be developed with an eye to public health and public safety concerns.
+In addition, the tabled legislation (which has not yet passed and is not yet law) proposes to allow for mail order access to both medical uses and non-medical uses of cannabis from federally licensed producers.
+The current licensing regime for medical access.